 For amusement Celts played board games.
 They were also very fond of music and played flutes and lyres.
 In good weather they held horse or chariot races.
 The Celts also enjoyed hunting wild boar on horseback.

 The Celts had priests called Druids.
 The Druids were very important in Celtic society.
-As well as being priests they were scholars, judges and advisors to the kings.
+As well as being priests they were scholars, judges and advisers to the kings.
 The Celts were polytheists (they worshipped many gods and goddesses).
 They did not build temples but instead worshipped at natural sites such as groves of trees, springs, rivers and lakes.
 Sometimes the Celts sacrificed valuable goods by throwing them into lakes and rivers.

 In Celtic times the practice of building barrows died out.
 Instead people were interned in individual graves.
 They were still buried with grave goods showing the Celts had a strong belief in an afterlife.